 Yes.
-As noted in question 41 above, a local government can take advantage of Option A, strategy 1 to support a wide array of planning activities, including regional planning.
+As noted in question 41 above, a local government can take advantage of Option A, strategy 1 to support a wide array of planning activities related to opioid settlement funds.
+This may include regional planning.

 53. Is there any other support for regional planning?